deepandas11/deepandas11.github.io/_pages/about.md

 I am a graduate student at [The University of Wisconsin-Madison](https://www.engr.wisc.edu/department/electrical-computer-engineering/), with interests in Machine Learning and Computer Vision.
 I am currently working on multimodal architectures for various Vision-Language tasks.

+I am also a Teaching Assistant for the Course [CS-301: Data Programming](https://tyler.caraza-harter.com/cs301/spring19/syllabus.html) at the Dept. of Computer Sciences, UW Madison.

 I graduated from [IIEST Shibpur](https://www.iiests.ac.in/) in 2018 with a major in Electronics and Telecommunication Engineering.

 When I am not invested in my academic pursuits, I am probably busy [with this.](https://deepandas11.github.io/beyond/)